-- Skirts, skorts, and shorts must be worn at least three (3) inches from the knee when standing (leggings, including sheer material, or tights do not substitute for length).
-ADDITIONALLY, SPLITS IN SKIRTS OR DRESSES SHOULD NOT EXTEND PAST 3" ABOVE THE KNEE. - Shirts with sleeves for young men. - Clothing must cover undergarments. - Pants, shorts and skirts must be worn at the waist. - Straps on young ladies' tops must be the width of her "four fingers." - Proper undergarments and supports must be worn.
+- Dresses, Skirts, skorts, and shorts must be worn no shorter than three (3) inches above the knee when standing (leggings, including sheer material, or tights do not substitute for length).
+ADDITIONALLY, SPLITS IN SKIRTS OR DRESSES SHOULD NOT EXTEND PAST 3" ABOVE THE KNEE. - Leggings/tights/thermal tights may only be worn under dresses, shirts, or skirts of the appropriate length described above.
+LEGGINGS OR TIGHTS MAY ALSO BE WORN UNDER JEANS THAT HAVE HOLES TO COVER SKIN. - Shirts with sleeves for young men. - Clothing must cover undergarments. - Pants, shorts and skirts must be worn at the waist. - Straps on young ladies' tops must be the width of her "four fingers." - Appropriate undergarments must be worn.